Retraining of Racehorses

 Retraining of Racehorses (RoR) is a national animal welfare organization in the United Kingdom.
 It was established by the British Horseracing Authority in 2000 and is a registered charity under English and Scottish law.
-RoR is the official charity for the welfare of horses who have retired from racing through injury, old age or a lack of ability.
-It is based at Palace House in Newmarket.
+It is the official charity for the welfare of horses who have retired from racing through injury, old age or a lack of ability.
+It is based at the National Horseracing Museum in Newmarket.